PedroTrincheiras/PersonalPortfolio/README.md

 ## To do Tasks:

 * Implement revalidation every hour.
-* Correct CSS on load dealy.
+* Correct CSS on load delay.
 * Change DNS server.